 You can prompt clients to stay motivated through continuous social support.
 Because people are generally more inclined to show up for sessions when they know other members are doing the same.

-So, there are fewer chances of them making excuses, especially since they’re potentially just a few taps or clicks away from joining a session via a collaboration tool like Chanty.
+So, there are fewer chances of them making excuses, especially since they’re potentially just a few taps or clicks away from joining a session via a communication tool like Chanty.

 Role of communication: In choosing whether to coach individually or in groups, good communication ensures clear and transparent communication with clients about the benefits and outcomes of each approach.
 It allows you to set expectations, address any concerns, and foster a sense of community and accountability among group coaching participants.